AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    procedure Child'Clone (Self : Child; To : in out Child);

-The default implementation of Clone first calls the parent clone and then calls clone operation of all the components one by one.
+The default implementation of Clone first calls the parent clone and then calls the clone operation of all the components one by one.
 The compiler is free to optimize to bitwise copies if clone operations are not user-defined.

-Calls to 'Clone are statically resolved when used on definite views, and dynamically resolved on 'Class wide type.
-This is arguably a departure from the "all calls are dispatching" requirement from other aspects of the OOP design, but is required to allow partial copies of objects which are done today in various places in Ada.
+'Clone is exempt from the "all calls are dispatching" default of the language: it is resolved by the static view, dispatching only when applied to a 'Class wide operand.
+In other words, a call to 'Clone on a definite view is always a static, non-dispatching call to that view's 'Clone; only a 'Class wide operand dispatches.

+This exemption is mandatory, for two reasons.
+First, it is what allows partial copies of objects, which are done today in various places in Ada: an assignment through a parent view (for example ``Root (C1) := Root (C2)``) must copy only the components of that view, which is only possible if 'Clone binds to the view rather than the tag.
+Second, it is what guarantees termination: because a 'Clone body may itself copy its parent part, a dispatching 'Clone would re-enter the derived 'Clone and recurse infinitely.
+Static resolution on the parent view binds such a call to the parent's 'Clone instead, which terminates.

 The invariant of the target object is not checked after a call to Clone, some parts may still be inconsistent and fixed later by Adjust.